 Breeding takes place year round in the tropics but ocelots tend to breed at the end of summer in the Northern and Southern most reaches of their range.
 The female will make yowling noises to attempt to attract the male who live in her territory.
 Once they come together the pair of ocelots will mate 5-10 times a day.
 The pair will continue this for 5 days until the females oestrus ends.

-79 to 82 days after mating the female seeks out a hollow tree, cave, rocky bluff or secluded thicket where she can give birth to her one to four kittens.
-If she does not feel safe she will move the kittens around potentially up to 5 times.
+79 to 82 days after mating the female seeks out a hollow tree, cave, rocky bluff or secluded thicket where she can give birth to one to four kittens.
+If she does not feel safe she will move the kittens around up to 5 times.

 The kittens are born with a grey coat that is already spotted.
 They have dark lower limbs and blue eyes that change to brown after 3 months.
 The eyes are closed at birth taking 14 days to open.
 It takes 3 weeks for the young ocelots to get up and walk around.
 Soon afterwards the mother begins to take them out so they can learn to hunt with their first taste of their catches occurring at about 8 weeks old.
 They will sometimes stay on milk though for up to 6 months.